Josyy11/Blaze-Pulse/README.md

 # Blaze Pulse

-Blaze Pulse is an ecosystem intelligence platform built for the Blaze ecosystem.
+Blaze Pulse is a creator tool built for the Blaze ecosystem.

+Powered by the official Blaze API, it monitors live ecosystem activity, audience movement, category momentum, and competition to help creators understand what's happening across the platform before they go live.

-Instead of overwhelming creators with raw numbers, Blaze Pulse continuously monitors the live ecosystem and helps answer one simple question:
+Rather than focusing on historical analytics, Blaze Pulse answers one simple question:

-**"Is now the right time to go live?"**
+**Is now the right time to go live?**

 Powered by the official Blaze API, Blaze Pulse transforms live ecosystem data into actionable creator intelligence: current demand, creator pressure, category movement, and timing signals presented in one focused dashboard.